mogria/msnake/README.md

 This list contains stuff we want to implement/change in the game.

-* Better dialog system (a function to create common dialogs)
 * A Highscore System
 * A Settings Menu
 * More food with diffrent effects?